USS North Carolina (SSN 777) Enters Dry Dock

-PEARL HARBOR, Hawaii (Sept.
-4, 2024) Time-lapse video of Virginia-class fast-attack submarine USS North Carolina (SSN 777) as she enters Dry Dock 1 at Pearl Harbor Naval Shipyard and Intermediate Maintenance Facility (PHNSY & IMF) Sept.
+B-roll.
+Slow motion video of Pearl Harbor Naval Shipyard and Intermediate Maintenance Facility (PHNSY & IMF) workforce team docking Virginia-class fast-attack submarine USS North Carolina (SSN 777) as it enters Dry Dock 1 at PHNSY & IMF, Sept.
 4, 2024.
 North Carolina is at the shipyard for its Depot Modernization Period, where the shipyard project team and ship’s crew will give the vessel its scheduled maintenance upgrades and makeover.
 PHNSY & IMF’s mission is to repair, maintain, and modernize Navy fast-attack submarines and surface ships, in order to keep the Navy’s fleet “Fit to Fight.”
-(U.S. Navy video by Trice Denny)
+(U.S. Navy photo by Claudia LaMantia)

 |Date Taken: